elastic/elasticsearch/CONTRIBUTING.md

 > be automatically configured to add the correct license header to new source
 > files based on the source location.

+### Logging

+The Elasticsearch server logs are vitally useful for diagnosing problems in a running cluster.
+You should make sure that your contribution uses logging
+appropriately: log enough detail to inform users about key events and help them understand what happened when things go wrong, without logging so much detail that the logs fill up with noise and the useful signal is lost.

+Elasticsearch uses Log4J for logging.
+In most cases you should log via a `Logger` named after the class that is writing the log messages, which you can do by declaring a static field of the class as follows:

+    private static final Logger logger = LogManager.getLogger(MyClassName.class);

+There are a number of other acceptable ways to obtain a `Logger`.
+For example, if there will be many instances of a long-lived component whose logs should be distinguished then each instance can use a prefixed logger obtained from one of the methods in `org.elasticsearch.common.logging.Loggers`.

+If the log message includes values from your code then you must use use placeholders rather than constructing the string yourself.
+Consider wrapping the values in `[...]` to help distinguish them from the static part of the
+message:

+    logger.debug("operation failed [{}] times in [{}]ms", failureCount, elapsedMillis);

+You can also pass in an exception to log it including its stack trace (and causes and so on...):

+    logger.debug("operation failed", exception);

+If you wish to use placeholders and an exception at the same time, construct a `ParameterizedMessage`:

+    logger.debug(new ParameterizedMessage("failed at offset [{}]", offset), exception);

+You can also use a `Supplier<ParameterizedMessage>` to avoid constructing expensive messages that will usually be discarded:

+    logger.trace(() -> new ParameterizedMessage("Tolstoy says [{}]", warAndPeace.toString()));

+Logging is an important behaviour of the system and all but the most trivial logging should have corresponding tests.
+These tests typically use a `org.elasticsearch.test.MockLogAppender` to capture the logs and assert that they are as expected.

+#### Log levels

+Each log message is written at a particular _level_.
+By default Elasticsearch will suppress messages at the most verbose levels, `TRACE` and `DEBUG`, and will output messages at all other levels.
+Users can configure which levels of message are written by each logger at runtime, but you should expect everyone to run with the default configuration almost all of the time and choose your levels accordingly.

+##### `TRACE`

+This is the most verbose level, disabled by default, and it is acceptable if it generates a very high volume of logs.
+The target audience of `TRACE` logs comprises developers who are trying to deeply understand some unusual runtime behaviour of a system.
+For instance `TRACE` logs may be useful when understanding an unexpected interleaving of concurrent actions or some unexpected consequences of a delayed response from a remote node.

+`TRACE` logs will normally only make sense when read alongside the code, and typically they will be read as a whole sequence of messages rather than in isolation.

+Even though `TRACE` logs may be very verbose, you should still exercise some judgement when deciding when to use them.
+In many cases it will be easier to understand the behaviour of the system using tests or by analysing the code itself rather than by trawling through hundreds of trivial log messages.

+It may not be easy, or even possible, to obtain `TRACE` logs from a production system.
+Therefore they are not appropriate for information that you would expect to be useful in diagnosing problems in production.

+##### `DEBUG`

+This is the next least verbose level and is also disabled by default.
+The target audience of this level typically comprises users or developers who are trying to diagnose an unexpected problem in a production system, perhaps to help determine whether a fault lies within Elasticsearch or elsewhere.
+These logs may be used in production so it is important to limit the volume of messages logged at this level to avoid the log volume overwhelming the system.
+On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that a component might encounter.

+It's possible that the reader of `DEBUG` logs is also reading the code, but that is less likely than for `TRACE` logs.
+You should strive to avoid terminology that only makes sense when reading the code, and also aim for messages at this level to be self-contained rather than intending them to be read as a sequence.

+It's often useful to log exceptions and other deviations from the "happy path" at `DEBUG` level.
+Exceptions logged at `DEBUG` should generally include the complete stack trace.

+##### `INFO`

+This is the next least verbose level, and the first level that is enabled by default.
+It is appropriate for recording important events in the life of the cluster, such as an index being created or deleted, or a snapshot starting or completing.
+Users will mostly ignore log messages at `INFO` level, but may use these messages to construct a high-level timeline of events leading up to an incident.

+This level is enabled by default so its target audience is the general population of users and administrators.
+You should use user-facing terminology and ensure that messages at this level are self-contained.
+In general you shouldn't log exceptions with stack traces at `INFO` level: if the exception is relatively benign then use `DEBUG`, whereas if the user should be notified then use `WARN`.

+##### `WARN`

+This is the next least verbose level, and is also enabled by default.
+Ideally a healthy cluster will emit no `WARN`-level logs, but this is the appropriate level for recording events that the cluster administrator should investigate, or which indicate a bug.
+Some production environments require the cluster to emit no `WARN`-level logs during acceptance testing, so you must ensure that any logs at this level really do indicate a problem that needs addressing.

+As with the `INFO` level, you should use user-facing terminology at the `WARN` level, and also ensure that messages are self-contained.
+Strive to make them actionable too since you should be logging at this level when the user should take some investigative action.
+Unlike at the `INFO` level, it is often appropriate to log an exception, complete with stack trace, at `WARN` level.
+Although the stack trace may not be useful to the user, it may contain information that is vital to fully understand the problem.
+In other cases it may be appropriate to log the exception message at `WARN` and only log the full exception if the user has enabled `DEBUG` logging:

+    if (logger.isDebugEnabled()) {
+	logger.warn("investigate me", exception);
+    } else {
+	logger.warn("investigate me: [{}]", exception.getMessage())
+    }

+In a situation where occasional transient failures are expected and handled, but a persistent failure requires the user's attemption, consider implementing a mechanism to detect that a failure is unacceptably persistent and emit a corresponding `WARN` log.
+For example, it may be helpful to log every tenth consecutive failure at `WARN` level, or log at `WARN` if an operation has not completed within a certain time limit.
+This is much more user-friendly than failing persistently and silently by default and requiring the user to enable `DEBUG` logging to diagnose any problems.

+If an exception occurs as a direct result of a request received from a client then you should include the exception in the response back to the client rather than recording it in the logs at `WARN` level.
+The person reading the logs is usually unable to address any problems caused by faulty client requests, and the person running the client is often forbidden from seeing the server logs.

+##### `ERROR` and `FATAL`

+These are the least verbose levels, but they are not meaningfully different from `WARN` within Elasticsearch and you should almost never use them.

 ### Creating A Distribution

 Run all build commands from within the root directory: